Skip to main content

 Contributing to the Hub

-Parsers, Scenarios, and Collections allow the CrowdSec Security Engine to detect and block malevolent behavior.
-Supporting new services or improving the detection capabilities on existing software is a great way to contribute to the CrowdSec ecosystem.
+Parsers, Scenarios, Collections, and WAF rules allow the CrowdSec Security Engine to detect and block malevolent behavior.
+Supporting new services or improving detection capabilities is a great way to contribute to the CrowdSec ecosystem.

-Sharing your parsers, scenarios and collections on the hub allows other users to use them to protect themselves.
+Sharing your parsers, scenarios, waf rules and collections on the hub allows other users to use them to protect themselves.

 Communication